-- Stop all Charon instances that might use the volume that is about to be unmounted. - Use the command - # umount <device-path> Or # umount <mount-point> - To make this permanent, remove the corresponding entry in /etc/fstab.
+- Stop all Charon instances that might use the volume that is about to be unmounted. - On host systems based on AL images: - In Charon Manager go to Tools > Azure Cloud > Storage Manager. - Select the volume. - Click on the cogwheel symbol and select Unmount the Filesystem. - On other systems: - Use the command # umount <device-path> or # umount <mount-point> - To make this permanent, remove the corresponding entry in /etc/fstab.